marc-crAIE/RaylibGameTemplate/README.md

 This part is easy and fairly straight forward.
 <br />
 Run the [Setup.bat](/Setup.bat) file and you should see a windows command prompt screen open.
-As long as everything was done correctly you should see an output window similar to this with `GameExample` be the name of your project.
+As long as everything was done correctly you should see an output window similar to this with `GameExample` be replaced with the name of your project.

 ![ProjectSetupPremake5Output](/docs/images/project_setup_premake5_output.png?raw=true)